kasbench/globeco-trade-service/documentation/execution-plan.md

 35. Please implement unit testing for **destination** caching.
 Please add an entry with this prompt and your actions in the cursor-log.md file following the instructions in the file.
 36. Please implement the APIs for **destination** using the requirements provided in @requirements.md.
 Please add an entry with this prompt and your actions in the cursor-log.md file following the instructions in the file.
 37. Please generate the unit tests for the **destination** APIs.
 Please add an entry with this prompt and your actions in the cursor-log.md file following the instructions in the file.
-38. Please update the README.md file with full documentation of the **destination** data model and API.
+38. Please update the README.md file by adding full documentation of the **destination** data model and API.
 Please add an entry with this prompt and your actions in the cursor-log.md file following the instructions in the file.
 39. Please update the OpenAPI schema @openapi.yaml in the project root.
-Please include the full specification for the **destination** API.
+Please add the full specification for the **destination** API.
 Please add an entry with this prompt and your actions in the cursor-log.md file following the instructions in the file.

 40. Please implement the entity, repository, service interface, and service implementation for **tradeType** using the requirements provided in @requirements.md.
 Please add an entry with this prompt and your actions in the cursor-log.md file following the instructions in the file.